The legal terms used on this page are explained in our jargon buster.

 Opportunities for rehabilitation

-The following factors can reduce a sentence.
+The following factors can make a sentence less severe.

 If an offender pleads guilty, a judge can discount (cut down) a sentence.
 This recognises the fact that when an offender pleads guilty there is no need for a trial to be held.
 This means witnesses do not need to give evidence and court time is freed up for other cases.
 A judge must take into account how early in the court proceedings offenders make it known that they will plead guilty.